 Ok, just to be clear.
 When I say need, I am talking the absolute bare minimum.
 Then we will talk about numbers of diapers that are more convenient to have.
 And then we will talk about how many cloth diapers we actually want…LOL…just kidding.
 I know we all want to…buy…all…the…diapers!

 The truth is, you really don’t need as many as you think.
 The actual number depends a lot on how often you want to be washing them.
-The number also varies based on the age of your child.
-A newborn will need more than a toddler.
+Before you buy any read through our new to cloth page to see what else you may need.
+Also, check our recommendations page for our tried and true cloth diaper favorites.

 Newborns poop A LOT.
 I remember that it seemed like every time I changed a diaper it had a number 2 in it!
-Newborns eat an average of every two hours.
+They eat an average of every two hours.
 This also happens to be around the time they need to go.
 So it comes out to about 12 diaper changes a day.
-Sort of off topic, but I just want to mention I have a family member who will remained unnamed who has a newborn.
-He keeps commenting on how much I must wash my cloth diapers because he says they are going through a TON of (disposable) diapers with their daughter.
-I think to myself (and have opened my mouth a few times) on how many diapers they are throwing into a landfill and how I really don’t do that much more laundry than normal.
-Ok back to the facts!

 Toddlers (16 months-potty training) actually need less diapers than newborns.
 While it is true that around that age they start to poop more often again, they sometimes go a few hours in a dry diaper.
 So sometimes I only change every 3 or so hours as needed.
 Also at this point, they are sleeping through the night (hopefully) and only need one overnight diaper for those 12 hours.
 At this stage you could get by easily with around 18-20 diapers.
 (Again doable with less and washing more often.)